Order flow trading: Order flow analysis generally shows the following

-Order Flow analysis shows the volume of buyers and sellers at a specific price point and time.
+Order flow analysis shows the volume of buyers and sellers at a specific price point and time.
 It can also reveal the accumulation of orders waiting to be executed at different price levels.
-While candlestick charts show this more broadly by individual candlesticks, Order Books and footprint charts display individual buy and sell orders within each candlestick, offering a deeper view of micro price movements.
-Order Flow traders can see both Limit orders and Market orders being placed, footprint charts show only executed market orders and therefore show the actual volume of buyers and sellers.
-Limit orders are price levels at which traders place instructions to buy or sell a stock; they are executed only if the market price reaches the specified level.
-These orders are not visible on candlestick charts but can be seen in the Order Book.
+While candlestick charts show this more broadly by individual "candlesticks, order books and footprint charts display individual buy and sell orders within each candlestick, offering a deeper view of micro price movements.
+Order flow traders can see both limit orders and market orders being placed, but footprint charts show only executed market orders and therefore show the actual volume of buyers and sellers.
+Limit orders are how traders place instructions to buy or sell a stock at a specific price or better; they are executed only if the market price reaches the specified level.
+These orders are not visible on candlestick charts but can be seen in the order book.
 Once executed, they become market orders and are then shown on the chart.